General Guidelines

 The ASSG Award for Children’s or Animation must demonstrate exemplary sound recording, sound editing, and sound mixing for a single episode or film.
 Only ONE episode from a season can be entered.

-Any single episode of a Children’s Series (Live-Action or Animated) or Animated Series (aimed at children or adults) can be submitted for consideration in this category.
+Any single episode or film of Children’s (Live-Action or Animated) or Animated (aimed at children or adults) can be submitted for consideration in this category.

 Entries must have premiered via traditional broadcast, streaming services, or cinema.